-Imagine if New Years Eve wasn’t about loud parties, but staying at home with no lightning in total silence?
-In Bali that’s exactly how New Year is celebrated.
-But around this feast there are held various loud and colourful ceremonies and rituals with the highlight of Nyepi — Day of Silence — which has a lot of rules to follow by everyone on the island, including tourists.
+Imagine if New Year’s Eve wasn’t about loud parties, but staying at home with no lightning in total silence?
+In Bali, that’s precisely how New Year is celebrated.
+But around this feast, there are held various loud and colorful ceremonies and rituals with the highlight of Nyepi — Day of Silence — which has a lot of rules to follow by everyone on the island, including tourists.

-The first Melasti ceremony is usually held three days before New Year, but the exact date is set by the village council.
-The purpose of this celebration is to purify oneself from evil thoughts and to find balance with nature and God.
+The first Melasti ceremony is usually held three days before New Year, but the village council sets the exact date.
+The purpose of this celebration is to purify oneself from evil thoughts and find a balance between nature and God.
 First thing in the morning Balinese dress up in all white and walk with a procession with decorated bamboo poles and umbrellas to the water: sea, river or lake.
 It is considered to be a sacred source of life.

 The ritual itself has two levels:

-- The small world purification — the body and soul of man, when people dive into the water to clean off of sins and bad thoughts
+- The small world purification — the body and soul of man, when people dive into the water to clean off sins and evil thoughts

-- The big world purification — the Universe, when ritual objects, food, trees and earth are being washed in water
+- The significant world purification — the Universe, when ritual objects, food, trees, and earth are being washed in water

-The ritual can last until sunset: people go around the beach several times, leave offerings, priests read prayers, some fall into a trance afterwards.
+The ritual can last until sunset: people go around the beach several times, leave offerings, priests read prayers, some fall into a trance afterward.

-These levels exemplify the main Hindu philosophy — you can’t change the world in order you haven’t cleared your mind, and vice versa, the damage that we cause to nature, may turn against us over time.
-Of course, all residents of the villages take part in this ceremony, without which it is impossible to move on to another stages of the New Year celebrations.
-In some villages, they even fine for missing the ceremony.
+These levels exemplify the main Hindu philosophy — you can’t change the world in the order you haven’t cleared your mind, and vice versa, the damage that we cause to nature, may turn against us over time.
+Of course, all residents of the villages participate in this ceremony, without which it is impossible to move on to another stage of the New Year celebrations.
+In some communities, they even fine for missing the service.

 Bhuta Yajna Ritual and famous Ogo-Ogo parade

 The day before Nyepi is always the most colorful and bustling.
-From the early morning women begin to prepare offerings for evil spirits: usually there should be some meat with blood, more often poultry.
+From the early morning, women begin to prepare offerings for evil spirits: usually, there should be meat with blood, more often poultry.
 This is the only day when cockfighting is officially allowed as part of the sacrifice.
-All other days on the island it is illegal.
+All other days on the island, it is illegal.

-After the sacrifices, there starts a wild noise: in order to ward off demons, people knock as loud as possible on empty pots and bowls, explode firecrackers and so on.
+After the sacrifices, there starts a wild noise: to ward off demons.
+People knock as loud as possible on empty pots and bowls, exploding firecrackers, etc.

 People carry the Ogoh-Ogoh figures and turn three times at the crossroads with an accompaniment of loud music to make the demons dizzy.
-During the procession all roads are blocked and it is impossible to move on them.
+During the procession, all roads are blocked, and it is impossible to move on them.
 One statue weighs so much that one can carry from 10 to 60 strong men.
-The production of such colorful, massive and natural-looking dolls is obviously very expensive, so some villages began to allocate money from the local budget for the production.
-After the parade, Ogoh-Ogoh figures are burned down or left as a decoration for the house, sometimes they are resold to collectors.
+The production of such colorful, massive, and natural-looking dolls is costly, so some villages began to allocate money from the local budget.
+After the parade, Ogoh-Ogoh figures are burned down or left as a decoration for the house.
+Sometimes they are resold to collectors.

-Nyepi is the most important stage of New Year's Eve celebrations.
-It is the Day of the Silence, dedication to reflections and meditation, which begins at 6:00 a.m. and lasts for 24 hours.
+Nyepi is the essential stage of New Year's Eve celebrations.
+It is the Day of the Silence, dedication to reflections, and meditation, which begins at 6:00 a.m. and lasts for 24 hours.

 - Rules of the Nyepi relate to everyone on the island, including tourists:

-On this day volunteers strictly guard the island to control the compliance with the Nyepi rules.
-Deeply religious people do not even consume any food, liquid and do not communicate with anyone.
-In the evening, everyone goes out to admire the stars, which are perfectly visible, because of no light on the whole island.
+On this day, volunteers strictly guard the island to control the compliance with the Nyepi rules.
+Deeply religious people do not even consume any food, liquid, and do not communicate with anyone.
+In the evening, everyone admires the perfectly visible stars because of no light on the whole island.

 Tourists who stay on the island during the time of Naples, are obliged to respect its beliefs and traditions, and non-compliance with it can lead to a fine or even arrest.
-If you want to stay for New Year's Eve in Bali, it's best to book an accommodation ideally six months before.
-But keep in mind that March is the rain season, so it will be a more scenic journey than the beach.
+If you want to stay for New Year's Eve in Bali, it's best to book accommodation ideally six months before.
+But keep in mind that March is the rainy season so that it will be a more scenic journey than the beach.
 We recommend stocking up with food and meds the day before Nyepi.

-If you don't want to stay, there is a great option of going to the nearby island — Java for the Bromo and Ijen volcanoes, as well as to Yogyakarta to visit the famous temple compounds.
+If you don't want to stay, there is an excellent option of going to the nearby island — Java for the Bromo and Ijen volcanoes and Yogyakarta to visit the famous temple compounds.

 Nyepi and its ceremonies closest dates: